Photosynq/PhotosynQ-Documentation/docs/instruments/instrument-settings.md

 # Instrument Settings

-PhotosynQ Instruments have settings, which you can change, to make the Instrument better fit you needs.
+PhotosynQ Instruments have ajustable settings to make the Instrument better fit you needs.
 They vary between Instruments.
 Currently you need to use the Desktop Application to adjust your Instrument settings.

 ::: warning Note
 The Mobile Application does not support Instrument Settings.